Overview

 It has also been held to be a governmental agency for purposes of the First Amendment.8

-However, where no Constitutional rights are at issue, Congress is free to exclude Amtrak from the strictures of statutes which impose obligations on other public entities.9
+However, where no constitutional rights are at issue, Congress is free to exclude Amtrak from the strictures of statutes which impose obligations on other public entities.9

-There is no Constitutional right to have agencies take action as required by the Open Meeting Act, so Congress is perfectly free to provide that Amtrak is not subject to that Act by defining it not to be a federal agency for non-Constitutional purposes.
+There is no Constitutional right to have agencies take action as required by the Open Meetings Act, so Congress is perfectly free to provide that Amtrak is not subject to that Act by defining it not to be a federal agency for non-Constitutional purposes.

 However, in 1972 Congress amended the Rail Passenger Service Act of 1970 by adding a statute that required Amtrak to be subject to FOIA.10

-And in 1997 Congress passed the Amtrak Reform and Accountability Act which included a statute that required Amtrak to [only] be subject to the FOIA, “for any fiscal year in which Amtrak receives a Federal subsidy.”11
+And in 1997, Congress passed the Amtrak Reform and Accountability Act which included a statute that required Amtrak to [only] be subject to the FOIA, “for any fiscal year in which Amtrak receives a federal subsidy.”11

-By not being subject to the Open Meetings Act, Amtrak is not required to —
+By not being subject to the Open Meetings Act, Amtrak is not required to:

-- Provide advance public notice of its meetings and their anticipated subject matter;
+- “provide advance public notice of its meetings and their anticipated subject matter;”

 Bottom Line —